 From the kitchen of Stephanie Knewasser.
-I found this
+This recipe was

-recipe in a Christmas issue of Good Housekeeping
+in a Christmas issue of Good Housekeeping magazine.
+It

-magazine.
-It tastes wonderful.
-In addition to putting these
+tastes wonderful.
+In addition to putting these on my cookie

-on my cookie trays, I use them to decorate our tree.
-We
+trays, I use them to decorate our tree.
+We make houses

 In a 3 qt saucepan over med. heat: